-This pimento cheese cornbread recipe is from my friend Carolyn’s blog, It Doesn’t Fall Far From The Tree.
+I got this pimento cheese cornbread recipe from my friend Carolyn’s blog, It Doesn’t Fall Far From The Tree.
 Carolyn is one of the sweetest gals you’ll ever meet and also an outstanding cook.
 Carolyn, keep on sharing your recipes; they are the best!!!

 This cornbread is super easy to make.
 It goes with everything, but is exceptionally yummy with soup, stew, chili, and greens.
-Here are some of my fave recipes: Turkey Chili with Beans.
+Here are some of my fave recipes that I ALWAYS serve this pimento cheese cornbread with: Slow Cooker Brunswick Stew.
+Turkey Chili with Beans.
 Turnip Greens or Collards.
-Slow Cooker Brunswick Stew.

 A cast iron skillet gives this cornbread a golden top and crusty, crumbly bottom.
 I use a 12-inch skillet for this recipe and it is perfect.